-COVID-19 INFORMATION : We would like to inform you that the GESIS safe room at Mannheim has been opened to users since the 8th of June 2020.
-In the first four weeks, the access will be restricted to one person at a time in the safe room.
-For booking and other information you can contact the GESIS at this address : firstname.lastname@example.org.
+COVID-19 INFORMATION : We would like to inform you that the GESIS and the IAB Safe Rooms has been opened to users.
+At GESIS Mannheim, and until further notice, only one person at a time is allowed to access the Safe Room.
+For booking, access conditions and other information, you can contact the GESIS at this address: email@example.com and the IAB at this address: firstname.lastname@example.org.
 The Safe Rooms at the other RDCs remain closed for the time being.

 CASD is member of the project IDAN – International Data Access Network).
 The Network is a collaboration between 6 Research Data Centers (RDCs) from Germany, France, the Netherlands and the United Kingdom in order to facilitate controlled data access for research purposes.